8 mistakes that could invalidate your travel insurance

-Yet there are some common mistakes that travellers make that can invalidate their insurance policy - leaving them unable to claim when they really need to.
+Yet there is a range of common mistakes that holidaymakers and travellers can make (all too easily) that invalidate travel insurance policies – leaving you unable to claim when you really need to.

 “However, there are some incidents which aren’t generally covered by travel insurance so it’s important that people are aware of when they can - and can’t - make a claim.”